weekendesk/nodegate/assets/documentation/api-reference-pipelineerror.md

 ### response

-If applicable: the last request executed response.
+If applicable: the response for the last executed request.

 ## Methods